nathanReitinger/cve/readme.md

 - for min observation: that result is true, the fix date was the same day as the reported date
 - for max observation: see CVE-2015-8636 (likely shows my assumption on "closed" and "fixed" is not always true)

-# here's what grouping looks like
+# Here's what grouping looks like
 ![grouping](https://github.com/nathanReitinger/cve/blob/master/Figure_1.png)